IQSS/Level5_UserGuide/README.md

 To remove a user from a group:
 `sudo gpasswd -d [username] [group]`

-If making a new user an administrator, see Section [A.1.3](#a13-addingdeleting-an-administrator).

 #### A.1.2.
 New User Account Procedure

 All new user accounts must be approved by an EdLabs administrator.
 Account usernames should follow the pattern first initial plus last name (e.g. "Pat Smith" becomes "psmith").

 By default, all accounts must expire in one year.
 If the staff needs access beyond that, an administrator must extend the account.
 Both the administrator and user will receive notices beginning at 30 days before expiration, after which the account will become locked.
 The account can be extended at any point before or after expiration.

-Account passwords do not expire once set, although users can reset his or her password at any time (`passwd` from the terminal); if an administrator needs to reset a user’s password, follow the steps in Section [A.1.2.3](#a123-resetting-the-users-password).
+Account passwords do not expire once set, although users can reset his or her password at any time (`passwd` from the terminal); if an administrator needs to reset a user’s password, follow the steps in Section [A.1.2.3.](#a123-resetting-the-users-password)

+If making a new user an administrator, see Section [A.1.3.](#a13-addingdeleting-an-administrator)

 ##### A.1.2.1.
 Create a New EdLabs User